Powerlearnproject/se-assignment-2-introduction-to-software-engineering-RotichPatrick/README.md

 Questions:
 Define Software Engineering:
+Software engineering is the branch of computer science that deals with the design, development, testing, and maintenance of software applications.
+Software engineers apply engineering principles and knowledge of programming languages to build software solutions for end users.
+Software engineers design and develop computer games, business applications, operating systems, network control systems, and middleware—to name just a few of the many career paths available.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):